 Science Museum Oklahoma, formerly called the Omniplex, is a great educational experience for the kids, but it's quite an enjoyable Oklahoma City attraction for the adults as well.
 Don't tell the science teachers, but who knew it could be this much fun?
 Get hands-on with the exhibits, see World War II airplanes or experience the visual wonders of fractal art.
 And that's only the beginning.

 Don't Miss...
 The Kirkpatrick Planetarium takes visitors on a trek through the night sky in mesmerizing fashion.

 Catch a Show at the Civic Center Music Hall

 Address201 N Walker Ave, Oklahoma City, OK 73102, USA

 Redesigned as part of the original MAPS initiatives, the Civic Center Music Hall features year-round arts and entertainment from companies such as the OKC Philharmonic, Oklahoma City Ballet, Lyric Theatre and touring Broadway productions.

 Don't Miss...
-The widely publicized shows are going to be in the main theatre, but look for some great, lesser-known fare in the smaller black-box "CitySpace" theatre in the basement.
+The widely publicized shows are going to be in the main theater, but look for some great, lesser-known fare in the smaller black-box "CitySpace" theatre in the basement.

 While it may not be the great fun of some other items on this list, it's still an opportunity to see an important OKC site.
 For those that don't know the history, the capitol building was finished in 1917 but did not have a dome.
 It was supposed to, though a lack of funds prevented it.
 It was finally constructed in 2002.